 Elwes Lilies – Walter Fitch – A Monograph of the Genus Lilium c.1880

 These are large folio Elwes Lilies, in which Walter Hood Fitch was the botanical illustrator.
 The antique lithographs come from the most important book produced on lilies entitled A Monograph of the Genus Lilium, published c.1880.
 After the lithographer printed the image from a special limestone plate, the water coloring was meticulously added by an experienced water colorist.

 Each fine antique lithograph has original hand coloring.
 The watercolor Lily lithograph is intense and bright.
 The plate is large folio measuring 21 1/2 x 15″.
 Exquisite near perfect condition.
 All are available, just call 413-245-4197 and speak to Anne about the Walter Fitch & Elwes lilies.

-Artwork was crafted by Walter (Hood) Fitch.
+The lithographs were crafted by Walter (Hood) Fitch.
 He was a top botanical illustrator during the 19th Century.
-These antique lithographs come from the most important book produced on lilies: A Monograph of the Genus Lilium.
-Each of the Elwes Lilies is a large folio, hand colored lithograph.
+This collection of antique lithographs is sourced from A Monograph of the Genus Lilium.
+Each of the Elwes Lilies is a large folio, hand colored lithograph from 1877.